forest-snow/CMSC828L/Problem Set 2/README.md

 # Allowed dependencies

 * Keras

-  * You must use TensorFlow backend; this will impact your data shape for CNNS
+  * You must use TensorFlow as your backend; this will impact your data shape for CNNS

 * Tensorflow